syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## HR - Horizontal Rule Tag

 The Horizontal Rule tag is used to draw an horizontal line in the document.
-The &lt;hr&gt; tag in HTMLUI supports the following attributes.
+The <hr> tag in HTMLUI supports the following attributes.